I can be changed by what happens to me. But I refuse to be reduced by it.

 I support teenagers in identity development (including transgender and LGBTQ+ youth), navigating family transitions, developing coping skills, decreasing symptoms of anxiety, depression, social phobias, and self-harm.
 I often hold family sessions as part of my work with teenagers.

 Our most intimate relationships offer us opportunities to heal many of the attachment wounds we experienced or inherited, but this healing takes intention and commitment!
-I support couples to understand attachment patterns, increase effective communication, repair trust and connection after harm occurs, resolve conflict, support one another’s healing, and consciously end relationships.
+I support people in various intimate relationship formations (couples, friends, siblings) to understand attachment patterns, increase effective communication, repair trust and connection after harm occurs, resolve conflict, support one another’s healing, and consciously end relationships.

-I love to work with LGBTQI+ couples and couples navigating racial, economic and cultural differences.
+I love to work with LGBTQI+ people, families, and couples and couples navigating racial, economic and cultural differences.

 Here are some examples of people I regularly support: